Restream/reindexer/fulltext.md

 ```
 ## Using select functions
 It is possible to use select functions to process result data.
-For now you can use snippet and highlight
+For now you can use snippet and highlight.
+Those functions does not work for composite fulltext indexes.
-You can not put [,)\0] symbols in functions params
+You can not put [,)\0] symbols in functions params.

 highlight - only highlights text area that was found
 it has two arguments -